tfgg/magres-format/README.md

  * [Calculating NQR frequencies from EFG calculations](http://nbviewer.ipython.org/7548650)
  * [Plotting bonding networks](http://nbviewer.ipython.org/7203658)

 IPython is an enhanced interpreter for Python and offers an excellent in-browser workbook experience, similar to Matlab or Mathematica.
 This is particularly useful when developing code using this library to process your magnetic resonance calculations.
-You can install it using easy_install or pip.
+You can [read instructions for installing it here](http://ipython.org/install.html).

 Installing
 ----------